 The mountain massifs considered are

-For each mountain massif the following parameters are represented (starting from the top of each image):
+For each selected area, the following parameters are shown (starting from the top to the bottom of each image):

 For the morning and afternoon, the weather conditions icons, published in the weather forecast